Qballjos/portainer_templates/README.md

 This is a template focused on helping people spin up selfhosted services using Portainer.

-*for the OMV5 version use the OMV5 branch*

 ### Prerequisites

 1. A server/NAS with docker installed